WillMatthews/EnviroLog/README.md

 # EnviroLog - An ESP8266 based data logging system.

 ## Status:
-Project is in active development.
+Project is in development.
 Hardware is in prototype stage, and is not finalised.
+This is a *minimum viable product* which logs data to a MongoDB database and creates a html plot.

 Web server files are far from finished, some rough draft work has been produced so far as a proof of concept.

 ## Todos:
-* Centralised config file.
+* Centralised config file
 * Deploy script for server
+* Websockets to update live data
+* Easily manipulated plots (JS?)
+* Log more conditions?

 ## Installation: